 9. Take a warm bath.

-According to research, warms baths can help maintain your body's natural temperature, which supports your circadian rhythm.
+According to research, warms baths can help maintain your body's natural temperature6, which supports your circadian rhythm.

 10. Try aromatherapy.